darshanrao/AI-Space-Search-Engine/README.md

 # 🧠🚀 AstroBio Explorer

-AstroBio Explorer is our AI-powered research assistant built for the **NASA Space Apps Challenge 2025**.
+AstroBio Explorer is our AI-powered research assistant built for the **NASA Space Apps Challenge 2025(Build a Space Biology Knowledge Engine)**.
-It helps anyone explore NASA’s space biology research in a simple, conversational, and interactive way.
+It helps anyone explore NASA’s space biology research in a simple, conversational and interactive way.

 ---